 I am aware of two coffeehouse concepts like this in St. Petersburg.

-Both Anticafes are hard to find, usually, it’s meant for locals and cool people like you who want to experience a part of the local life.
+Both Anticafes are hard to find; usually, it’s meant for locals and cool people like you who want to experience a part of the local life.

-7. Go up to the Saint Isaac’s Dome
+7. Go up to Saint Isaac’s Dome

 St Isaac Cathedral St Petersburg

 Saint Isaac’s Cathedral is another famous sight of St. Petersburg.
-It’s enormous and the construction was combined with many problems due to the muddy ground of Petersburg.
+It’s enormous, and the construction was combined with many problems due to the muddy ground of Petersburg.

 This is also the reason why the metro is so deep under the ground.
-I recommend you to visit the dome.
+I recommend you visit the dome.
 You will get a nice view of the city center.
 You can buy the entry tickets for the dome only if you wish so.
-Students with a valid ISIC card will receive a discount.
-If you plan to spend three days in St. Petersburg, this is certainly a place to visit.
+Students with valid ISIC card will receive a discount.
+If you plan to spend three days in St. Petersburg, this is a place to visit.

 8. Relax at the Krestovsky Island